Mariko Yashida: Fictional character biography

-Mariko was the daughter of Shingen Yashida, the half-sister of Kenuichio Harada, and cousin of Sunfire and Sunpyre and the aunt of Shingen "Shin" Harada.
+Mariko Yashida is the daughter of Shingen Yashida, the half-sister of Kenuichio Harada, and cousin of Sunfire and Sunpyre and the aunt of Shingen Harada.

-She first met the X-Men when they returned from a sojourn in the Savage Land and were asked to help Japan, which was being blackmailed by the terrorist Moses Magnum.
-At that time, she encountered Wolverine in a private moment, which developed into a mutual attraction.
-Afterward, Mariko would frequently visit the United States to see Wolverine.
+Mariko first encounters the X-Men when they return from a sojourn in the Savage Land and are asked to help stop the terrorist Moses Magnum in Japan.
+She encounters Wolverine in a private moment, which developed into a mutual attraction.